zoriankaH/Specular-Models-UE-Test-Project/README.md

  Packaged tests (for Windows platform) with different models, alongside the additional packages used in the test scenes, can be accessed via the link: https://drive.google.com/drive/folders/10aN8W07KNxoGnAUfh9UbHqjn9QzeanjK?usp=sharing

+ ##NOTE:

+In order to correctly access the content of the packages, upon unpacking move the TwinmotionMaterials directory to the \Content\ directory.

  The following free-to-use packs are used in this project:

 - https://www.unrealengine.com/marketplace/en-US/product/twinmotion-materials?sessionInvalidated=true